 Our objective is to plan and perform the audit to obtain sufficient and appropriate audit evidence for our opinion.
-Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all errors and fraud.
-For a further description of our responsibilities in respect of an audit of financial statements we refer to the website of the professional body for accountants in the Netherlands (NBA) www.nba.nl/standardtexts-auditorsreport
+Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all material errors and fraud during the audit.